bhauman/bhauman.github.com/drafts/clojurescript-dots-game.md

 {% endhighlight %}

-Here we simply insert and <code>render-dot-chain</code> and
+Here we simply insert <code>render-dot-chain</code> and
 <code>erase-dot-chain</code> calls into our previously defined
 <code>get-dot-chain</code> function.

 The code is pretty straight forward and if you have followed along up until now you should be able to parse it.

-Again try out the hightlighting below.
+Again try out the highlighting below.

 <style>
 .dot-chain-holder {